jmossesgeld/jmossesgeld-site/blogs/Building My E-Commerce Site for Our Own Business.md

 ---
-title: "Building My E-Commerce Site for Our Clothing Business"
+title: "Building an E-Commerce Site for My Online Shop"
 date: "2022-04-04"
 summary: "About time I put my existing web development skills to test.
 I plan to create an E-commerce site for our own clothing line business.
 I plan to make the website using Next.js for Search Engine Optimization (SEO), React.js, Typescript, and Tailwind for styling."
 category: "Project Walkthrough"